jambent/gdpr_obfuscator/README.md

 3        6289  ***     Cloud    2033      2023-09-19           ***
 4        1960  ***  Software    2022      2043-01-20           ***
 ```
+The obfuscated data within the variable "buffer" could be written to an S3 bucket using the boto3 package.
+See [here](###Amazon-Lambda-lambda_handler-example-code) for an example of how this could be achieved using the S3.Client.put_object function.
 ### restricted_fields
 The optional restricted_fields parameter can be used to protect key fields from obfuscation, even if the input JSON string contains those fields within the "pii_fields" list.
 In the following example the "student_id" field is successfully prevented from being obfuscated, despite its inclusion in the JSON string:
 ```